What do Raccoons look like?

 Raccoons are mainly active at night.
 Their diet often consists of fruit, nuts, garden vegetables, berries, small animals and insects.
 They will also eat pet food and garbage.
 Raccoons often invade homes in order to find safe, warm shelter in which to breed.
 Common places to find raccoon dens include attics, crawl spaces and under decks as well as inside walls and chimneys.
 Raccoons begin reproducing during the winter months and give birth in the spring.

-- Trim branches that hang over the roof.
+- Trimming branches that hang over the roof.

-- Repair any holes in the roof or elsewhere on the exterior that would allow a raccoon to squeeze in.
+- Repairing any holes in the roof or elsewhere on the exterior that would allow a raccoon to squeeze in.

 - Do not leave pet food outside overnight.

 - Do not let outdoor trash cans overflow and make sure to secure the lids (raccoons have nimble fingers so make sure they cannot access it).

 - If you see a raccoon enter your home, do not seal it or they will be trapped inside.

 If you discover a raccoon in the attic or even a litter of babies without their mother, do not touch these animals.
 It is also not safe to touch items contaminated by raccoon urine and feces.
 Contamination can cause a type of roundworm known as Baylisascaris.

 Can Raccoons hurt me?

 Raccoons are wild animals and may become aggressive if cornered or threatened.
 As a result, they may bite, scratch and cause bodily harm.
 Rabies, salmonella, and Leptospirosis are spread to humans and other animals by direct contact with raccoons or contact with their urine and feces.
 Baylisascaris is an infection caused by a roundworm contained in raccoon excrement.
 The roundworm eggs are often found inside raccoon droppings and if ingested by humans can cause severe damage to the nervous system or death.

 What to Expect when Suburban Exterminating Arrives